pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

     1. Use `git clone` and the URL to clone the repository.
 Example:
        `git clone https://my_name@bitbucket.org/my_name/markdown-stuff.git/wiki`

 ## Work with the content locally

 On your computer, go to the directory where you cloned the wiki.
 There should be a directory called `wiki` containing a file called `Home.md`&mdash;the Markdown source for the welcome page the wiki displayed when you created it online.

-You can now work with the wiki using either the [Git centralized workflow](../../tools/tools-git-basics#centralized-workflow) or the [GitHub flow](../../tools/tools-git-basics#github-flow)

-So it's mostly pull, edit, commit, push.
+You can now work with the wiki using the [Git centralized workflow](../../tools/tools-git-basics#centralized-workflow) or the [GitHub flow](../../tools/tools-git-basics#github-flow), using the familiar cycle of pull, edit, commit, push.

 ## Tutorial

-Why is this here?
-Just to show how to organize content and how it comes out
+Here's a quick tutorial that shows how to organize pages in the wiki.

 #### Try creating some content